evalaplace/evalaplace.github.io/_pages/cv.md

 # Summary

-In 2025, I started a new research group as assistant professor in Asteroseismology, Binary Evolution, and Gravitational-Wave Progenitors at the KU Leuven (Belgium).
+In 2025, I started a new research group as assistant professor in Asteroseismology, Binary Evolution, and Gravitational-Wave Progenitors at the [Institute of Astronomy](https://fys.kuleuven.be/ster) of the KU Leuven (Belgium).
 My team  *StarHearts* is funded by an FWO Odysseus grant and a KU Leuven starting grant.
-Until February 2026, I will work (40%) as a NWO-Veni fellow at the University of Amsterdam (Netherlands).
+I also work (40%) as a NWO-Veni fellow at the [Anton Pannekoek Institute](https://api.uva.nl/) of the University of Amsterdam (Netherlands).
+I am also a member of the [Leuven Gravity Institute](https://www.kuleuven.be/lgi).

 Previously, I was a postdoctoral researcher  at the [Heidelberg Institute for Theoretical Studies](https://www.h-its.org/), Germany, in the